syncfusion-content/angular-docs/angular/Maps/User-Interaction.md

 #### Enable Layer Change Animation

-Enables or Disables the animation for layer change in map, you can use `enablelayerchangeanimation` property and the default value is false.
+Enables or Disables the animation for layer change in map, you can use `enableLayerChangeAnimation` property and the default value is false.

 {% highlight html %}